Who was that Mustachioed man?

 Another friend of Mr. Segale’s commented on the story from Technologizer; “My direct understanding and perception are that Mario Segale doesn’t mind at all the fact that his name inspired such an iconic character and that he shows humble pride in that fact in front of his grandchildren and close-knit adult circles.“

 It would go on that Mr. Segale preferred to view it as a coincidence, nothing more.
 An article from The Seattle Times had a quote from Mr. Segale said in 1993 “You might say I’m still waiting for my royalty checks.”
-The Story goes that Shigeru Miyamoto had the characters ready for Donkey Kong but needed names, at the time before discovering Mario Segale the Lead Character’s names just ‘Jumpman’ (which most likely if left at being named Jumpman it wouldn’t of been a big hit and would probably lead to Nintendo of America’s demise. ~Red) “Nintendo wanted proper names for the characters, so they named the hero after their landlord and the lady Pauline after a Nintendo of America employee’s wife.“
+The Story goes that Shigeru Miyamoto had the characters ready for Donkey Kong but needed names, at the time before discovering Mario Segale the Lead Character’s names just ‘Jumpman’ (which most likely if left at being named Jumpman it wouldn’t have been a big hit and would probably lead to Nintendo of America’s demise. ~Red) “Nintendo wanted proper names for the characters, so they named the hero after their landlord and the lady Pauline after a Nintendo of America employee’s wife.“